-The Kensa technical team will support you with understanding the benefits of a micro ground source heat network scheme (also known as district heating), including carbon compliance and SAP benefits.
+The Kensa technical team will support you and your stakeholders with understanding the benefits of your chosen system, typically a Shared Ground Loop Array scheme, including carbon compliance and SAP benefits.
 This also involves initial geological surveys, site reviews and financial modelling around typical costs and returns.

 Full design package